Review – World of Goo

 A little over a year ago, I attempted to play through the original Phantasy Star.
 It was a trying experience, considering there is little in the way of direction or newbie-friendliness in the game.
 In the end, cuddlier JRPGs prevailed and I lost interest shortly after recruiting Noah.

 Last month, I finished a play-through of Paper Mario: The Thousand-Year Door and was looking for something else to play.
 I checked the Wii Shop, expecting once again to find an update with two, maybe three bland-looking clones of games already on VC.
 “Hmm”, I thought.
 “Phantasy Star 2…” a quick check around had me somewhat concerned.
-Most of my friends who enjoyed the Phantasy Star series told me not to even try. → May God smite me if I stop reading here!
+Most of my friends who enjoyed the Phantasy Star series told me not to even try.
+I shrugged and figured that if nothing else, my 800 Wii Points (which are no doubt all the more valuable due to the declining dollar and the burgeoning economy of Wiiville) will have gone to support classic RPGs.

 Review – Gain Ground